 Dr. Brent D. Schmidlap and the entire staff value our patient relationships and strive to improve your quality of life through vision wellness.
 Our practice offers excellent service and state-of-the-art technology.
 Dr. Brent D. Schmidlap and the staff work closely as a team and take pride in providing one-on-one attention to solve your eye health and vision problems.
 We are dedicated to meeting the vision care needs of our patients.
 Read on to learn more about us.

 Dr. Brent Schmidlap

 Dr. Schmidlap has been in practice for 19 years.
 He first received a B.S degree in Biology at Abilene Christian University.
 He went on to graduate from the Indiana University School of Optometry.
 He completed externships in ocular disease at Omni Eye Center of Atlanta, as well as externships in primary care and contact lenses at Keesler AFB Medical Center and Lackland AFB.
 He is a member of the American Optometric Association and the Texas Optometric Association.
 Dr. Schmidlap and his wife Kristi have been a part of the Rockwall Community for over 16 years.
 He is actively involved in providing care for Helping Hands in Rockwall, and the Sight for Students program.
 He also enjoys time with family, golf, tennis and travel.

 Meet the Staff

 Our staff is made up of three individuals who provide excellence in service and care for every patient.
-Combined the staff has almost 40 years in patient care and they strive to provide the best individual care to everyone we see at RPE.
+Combined the staff has over 40 years in patient care and they strive to provide the best individual care to everyone we see at RPE.

 Our Optical is overseen by our Optician, Michelle Farmer.
 She will provide help with the latest in frames and lens options and all of your eyewear needs.